d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

  - While creating the hamburger menu I struggled a lot with a certain bug.
 I was able to format the menu but could not manage to get the menu to open.
 I struggled with this for a long time until an online blog I was reading suggested moving the script tag to after where the element is declared.
 I moved the script tag to the bottom of the html page and the hamburger menu began to work.

- - The hamburger menu was creating an issue with a box appearing on the left section of the screen when the menu was not selected.
-I could not remove this box and opted to remove the hamburger menu in favour of a different style of menu for mobile and tablet devices.
+ - The hamburger menu was creating an issue that when the site is viewed on mobile or tablet sized screens (< 768px) the hamburger menu appears at the left side of the screen as an opaque rectangular box.
+When the hamburger menu is clicked this menu slides out from the left to fill the screen.
+As this functionality was borrowed from an online tutorial I have struggled to fix this bug as I do not have the required Javascript knowledge yet.
+Instead I opted to remove the hamburger menu in favour of a different style of menu for mobile and tablet devices.

  - I tried to create a pair of buttons on the index page with class to action of Find Out More and Contact Us.
 I nested an anchor tag within the button but this did not pass html validation.
 I searched on [stack overflow](https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5) and found a solution.
 In the end I opted to keep the a tag and style it with CSS to resemble a button.